spuithori/svelte-ionic-app/README.md

 - Gestures: Need a timeout to get proper style value even though I am using onMount??
 - Opening the modal via Controller and then seeing the component animate
 - SSR build will fail on Platform.svelte due to window object not present (use by ionic/core) - can be avoided
-- lifecycle events need to be hook-up again in IonPage - now we migrated from Routify 2 to 3

 # Todo
 - Controller - implement Card modal